Gabesz/rubik-trainer/README.md

 - The header includes a Bootstrap navbar with:
   - Home icon on the left (links to home page)
   - Trainer title (e.g., "OLL Trainer")
+  - Theme toggle button (sun/moon icon) for switching between light and dark themes
   - "Other trainers" dropdown menu (desktop: in navbar, mobile: always visible next to hamburger)
   - Action buttons (Reset algs, Reset Progress, Training/Back, New Training) in collapsible menu
+  - Mobile menu automatically closes when clicking any menu item
+- **Navigation**: Click on algorithm names or images in list view to navigate directly to training mode for that specific algorithm.
+The algorithm name and image are both clickable router links.
 - Training mode URLs use path parameters (e.g., `/oll/oll-1`) instead of query parameters, making them shareable and refreshable.
+- **Training mode features**:
+  - Standard algorithm blur effect (only when started via "Training" button, not from list view)
+  - "Back" button to return to list view
+  - "More details" button to open external algorithm details
+  - Clean card design without box-shadow for focused presentation
 - Filters and sorting are duplicated in the offcanvas panel for mobile/scrolling; open it via the floating filter button at the bottom-left.
 - The Standard Algorithm is emphasized in training; in cards, the editable "Alg" text is bold when displayed.
 - Filter (type vs learned) is mutually exclusive by design; sort and filter selections are restored per trainer on reload.
 - "Reset algs" shows a badge with the number of cases that have edited algs.
 - Each trainer maintains separate `localStorage` keys (e.g., `oll-learned`, `pll-learned`, `f2l-learned`) to prevent data conflicts.
+- Theme preference is stored in `localStorage` with key `theme-preference` and persists across sessions.

 ## Deployment Notes